gonzalomelov/founder-school/module2/valueprop-pricing-market-size.md

       - Offers stable monetization options without token launches, reducing market risks.
       - Provides no-code tools to lower technical barriers, enabling focus on design and engagement.

+3. Pricing Strategy Development

+- How will you price your product based on the value it provides to customers and what other competitors charge?
+  - **Exploratory Pricing Model**: adversarium.xyz is considering a hybrid pricing strategy that may combine fixed and variable fees.
+A potential approach could involve a fixed fee for initial access or AI agent creation, similar to Virtuals.io, to ensure transparency and predictability.
+Alternatively, a variable fee structure for ongoing interactions or premium features, inspired by Freysa's incremental fee model, could be implemented with a cap to maintain affordability.
+However, the decision to charge creators is still under consideration, as we explore the best way to balance value delivery and user engagement.

+- What feedback or research informed your pricing strategy?
+  - **Freysa's Incremental Fees**: The success of Freysa's dynamic pricing model indicates user willingness to pay more with increased engagement, suggesting a usage-based pricing model could be beneficial for adversarium.xyz.
+  - **Virtuals.io's Fixed Pricing**: The clarity and simplicity of Virtuals.io's fixed pricing appeal to non-technical users, guiding adversarium.xyz to consider offering clear, upfront pricing for core services.
+  - **Market and Competitor Analysis**: Research into user preferences and competitor pricing models highlights the importance of balancing fixed and variable pricing to attract a diverse user base and ensure competitive positioning.
+The decision on whether to charge creators remains open as we gather more insights.